space-group-research/mpmc/docs/_sources/introduction.rst.txt

 MPMC Tutorials
 ==============

-Example MPMC input scripts and PQRs are available in the tutorials_and_examples
+Example MPMC input scripts and PQRs are available in the tutorials_and_examples folder in the root directory.

 MPMC Testing Suite
 ==================